 Note that these propositions (and the following propositions in the next sections) are presented in an identical fashion.
 Our intent was that structure of the propositions be based on (i) two items that are major variables or units of analysis and (ii) two items that express major attributes of a PM element that the type of business strategy affects.
 Specifically, the first two items (units of analysis) in (i) are the type of business strategy (e.g., differentiation) and a PM element (e.g., project process).
-The latter two items or the attributes in (ii) are focus and content, which help us express the law of interaction, using two of major attributes of the PM element which business strategy shapes per its competitive attributes.
+The latter two items or the attributes in (ii) are focus and content, which help us express the law of interaction, using two of major attributes.
 These types of propositions are often used by Eisenhardt (1999) and Eisenhardt and Bourgeois (1988).